eduardoromero26/PokeQuiz/README.md

 # Pokequiz

-Dictionary app made with flutter and provider.
-Connected to the Oxfords API.
+PokeQuiz App made with flutter and provider.
+Connected to the Pokemon API.

 # Home
 ## Screenshot